 I didn’t stay with it too long, because I prefer audio courses to listen to in the car and during my workouts, so I chose Rocket Languages as my main course.

-In conclusion, Babbel is a great and inexpensive course, so definitely worth trying out for a month to see if it’s right for you!
+In conclusion, Babbel is a high quality and inexpensive course, so definitely worth trying out for a month or so to see if it’s right for you!